Table of Contents

-With pyruvate as a starting substance, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP and 2 NADPH+H+.
-Considering the entirety of the process, a direct reversal of glycolytic pathway would be more efficient.
-However, as mentioned above, three steps of glycolysis have to be bypassed since with regard to thermodynamics, the required amount of energy would be too great.
+With pyruvate as a starting substance, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP, and 2 NADPH+H+.
+Considering the entirety of the process, a direct reversal of the glycolytic pathway would be more efficient.
+However, as mentioned above, three steps of glycolysis have to be bypassed since, with regard to thermodynamics, the required amount of energy would be too great.

 With their circumvention, glucose synthesis becomes possible but is always endergonic.
 If this were not the case, the body could build and consume glucose in an endless cycle in order to produce energy.
 As it is, however, gluconeogenesis will only be used by the body when an insufficient glucose supply makes it absolutely necessary.

 - Second triphosphate necessary

 - Not the reversal of the PFK reaction

 - Energy realized by not regenerating ATP